Jump to content

 Judge here I guess

-Matt N got a reaction from coasterverse in Hyperia - New for 2024
+Matt N got a reaction from coasterverse in Hyperia Speculation and Construction Thread

 This might be controversial, but I have to say that I really don’t see the point of heavily promoting the “story” for Hyperia.
 If there was ever a ride where an in-depth backstory was pretty much redundant, I think this is it.
 The ride has next to no theming, and unlike many Merlin rides, it pretty much doesn’t appear to focus on theming or storytelling at all.